Frequently Asked Questions

-On this page, you will find many of your frequently asked questions, along with our answers.
+You will find many of your frequently asked questions on this page, along with our answers.
 Please contact us if you cannot find the answer you are looking for.

 We aim to provide water at the right pressure for your day-to-day use, at a minimum of 2 bar at the Company stop tap and meter.
 If your water pressure seems low, you should contact a plumber to check that there is no problem with the plumbing in your property, such as a partially closed internal stop tap or a leak.

 Pressure can be higher late at night when very little water is being taken from our network and most people’s taps are turned off.
 In the morning when people are taking a bath or shower, or watering their garden on a hot evening, there is a bigger demand for water which can cause lower pressures.

 If you have no water, or your water pressure has dropped so there’s only a trickle coming out of the tap, don’t panic – there may be a burst pipe which is affecting your water supply.
 You can check our Facebook or Twitter posts for updates or call our emergency number 01534 707302.

 Water in Jersey is supplied by metered supplies.
 Meters provide you with more control of your water usage as you only pay for what you use.
 Water meters also play a key role in helping to manage the Island’s water supply as well as helping to identify leakage and reduce wastage.